jablevin/SeniorDesign/README.md

 runmpact.sh

-Files that go to directory on your local machine (desktop, laptop, etc.): core_run.sh, run_checker.py
+Files that go to directory on server: core_run.sh, run_checker.py